 Demystifying Blockchain: A Beginner’s Guide

-Blockchain technology has garnered significant attention in recent years due to its potential to revolutionize various industries.
+The growth of Blockchain technology has been in the spotlight for a few years now as it has the capabilty to change a multitude of industries for the better.
 From finance to healthcare, blockchain offers a decentralized and secure way of recording transactions.
-In this beginner’s guide, we’ll delve into the intricacies of blockchain, exploring its history, functionality, applications, advantages, challenges, and future prospects.
+In this beginner’s guide, we’ll delve into the intricacies of blockchain, exploring its history, its working, applications, advantages, limitations, and the potential it holds for the future.

 Introduction to Blockchain